 When it comes to the Expedia®+ Card’s fees and rates, there are both positives and negatives to be found.
 On the one hand, it doesn’t charge an annual fee, which is great news for everybody, but especially for people who don’t spend or travel enough to warrant paying for plastic.
 On the other hand, this card does not offer 0% introductory interest rates or a competitive regular APR, which makes it ill-suited for financing and everyday spending.

-- Up To 3 points per $1 Spent: The Expedia®+ Card from Citi rewards you with 3 points per $1 in “eligible” Expedia purchases and 1 point per $1 everywhere else.
+- Up To 3 points per $1 Spent: The Expedia Credit Card rewards you with 3 points per $1 in “eligible” Expedia purchases and 1 point per $1 everywhere else.
 Points are redeemable for a range of options, including hotel reservations, airfare or even donations to St. Jude’s Children’s Hospital.
 Unfortunately, you won’t get much bang for your buck with most redemption methods.
-For example, 25,000 points would be worth just $125 unless redeemed for a +VIP Access hotel reservation, in which case it would be worth $250.Assuming you use the Expedia®+ Card to make the average person’s $32,010 in annual plastic-eligible purchases, spend your entire $1,186 travel budget on Expedia and redeem only for +VIP Access hotel reservations, you would earn roughly $775 — including the initial bonus and 10% bonus for +silver status members (see below) — in the first two years of use, according to our calculations.
+For example, 25,000 points are worth just $177.5.
+Assuming you use the Expedia®+ Card to make the average person’s $36,506 in annual plastic-eligible purchases, spend your entire $1,639 travel budget on Expedia, you would earn roughly $194 — including the initial bonus and 10% bonus for +silver status members (see below) — in the first two years of use, according to our calculations.

 - Complimentary +silver Status: You’d ordinarily need to book seven nights’ worth of hotel reservations or spend $5,000 through Expedia to earn +silver status and the assorted benefits that accompany it.
-But you don’t need to bother if you have the Expedia®+ Card from Citi, as such standing within the rewards program is a perk of membership.
-Silver status scores you “exclusive amenities” such as spa discounts and free drinks at many +VIP Access Hotels, 250 bonus points for each stay at a +VIP Access Hotel and a 10% bonus for points earned on all eligible hotel bookings — among other benefits.
+But you don’t need to bother if you have the Expedia Credit Card, as such standing within the rewards program is a perk of membership.
+Silver status scores you “exclusive amenities” such as spa discounts, free drinks at many +VIP Access Hotels and a 10% bonus for points earned on all eligible hotel bookings — among other benefits.
 You just need to make sure you’re logged in to your Expedia account whenever you book travel, or else you won’t receive +silver benefits on that purchase.

 - No Annual Fee: You can think of a rewards card that doesn’t charge an annual fee as providing a yearly bonus.
 After all, not having to pay for your plastic is basically the same thing as receiving an equivalent amount of rewards but better because there’s no lag time or any constraint on where you can use the savings.
 And with no annual fee to worry about, you will be free to keep your account open for as long as possible, which figures to benefit your credit score given the emphasis placed on the length of your credit history.